 In 1986 I got the first four items below, and later the rest:

-Right away (in 1986) I started using it with the IEEE-488 interface to connect to equipment on the workbench at work to automate the repetitive jobs of taking certain readings through the DMM, and controlling signal generators, relay boxes, power supplies, and so on.
-In small but quick steps, the company I was working for got into a product line that required a lot of testing that was totally impractical to do by hand.
+Right away (in 1986) I started using it with the HP82169A IEEE-488 interface to connect to equipment on the workbench at work to automate the repetitive jobs of taking certain readings through the DMM, and controlling programmable signal generators, relay boxes, power supplies, and so on.
+In small but quick steps, the company I was working for got into a product line that required a lot of testing which was totally impractical to do by hand.
 Not realizing how quickly this situation was going to escalate, I set up automated testing, using my HP-41 as the controller.
 Especially back then in the late 80's, people would be absolutely stunned to see a large rack of instrumentation controlled by something that would fit in a pocket.
 It gradually got to where I didn't get to use my HP-41 much anymore.
 Production test operators were using it all day to test our product.
 In fact, the first two million dollars' worth were tested by this HP-41cx and a 20-page program.

 In the meantime, I got the HP-71B plus 2000 pages of documentation and a similar complement of accessories (including an extra 160KB of RAM).
 It was far more powerful and more satisfying in certain ways, but not as fun as my beloved little HP-41.

-Eventually we transfered the control of the production testing to a 68000-based HP series 9000 computer.
+Eventually we transferred the control of the production testing to a 68000-based HP series 9000 computer.
 Interestingly, it was not even twice as fast as the HP-41, because much of the time was spent giving filters time to settle and waiting for readings to come back from the equipment.

 Now I still use the 41cx every day—not much as a controller anymore, but as a calculator, timer, alarm clock, a daytimer that reminds me of upcoming appointments upon turn-on, calendar, tracker for how much time I spend working on different accounts for my clients, and occasional notepad and phone directory.
 (The slowness of its text editor limits the scope of the last two.)
-As you might have figured out already, I don't use a smartphone.
+As you might have figured out already, I don't use (or have, or want) a smartphone.

 I don't really have any use for a modern graphing calculator.
 For my original purpose in getting the 41, the newer models have not been suitable HP-41 replacements at all.
 They are what I call "supercalculators" (all one word), and not hand-held computers that can be used as controllers.
 They're just small consumer appliances.
 I want the interfaceability to lots of workbench instruments at once, without going through a PC.
 The workbench is always too messy to depend on communication with IR beams.
 Things are always in the way.
 And USB and Bluetooth have their own set of problems.
 HP-IL was much better.